 March 12, 1921 – March 25, 1989

-Earl was revolutionary with his radio broadcasts with his profound, overall outlook on our very existence, Earl grew up with his single mother in a “Tent City” located in California, in later years survived the Pearl harbor Attack as a Marine on the USS Arizona.
+Earl was revolutionary with his radio broadcasts due to his profound, overall outlook on our very existence, Earl grew up with his single mother in a “Tent City” located in California, in later years he survived the Pearl Harbor attack as a Marine on the USS Arizona.
 Earl has faced much and inspired millions!
-The lessons he taught and the information he gave told the world what it takes for a person to be a non-conformist and leader, wherever he may be.
+The lessons he taught and the information he gave has told the world what it takes for a person to be a non-conformist and leader, wherever they may be in their life.